powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

 ### Running the Sensor with a Configuration File

-The following snippets describe the configuration file of an HWPC Sensor instance, two examples are provided for possible outputs:
+The following snippets describe the configuration file of an HWPC Sensor instance.
+One example is provided for each possible output:

 !!! example "Examples for an Intel Processor, using a Configuration File"

     === "MongoDB Output"

         ```json hl_lines="5-10" title="config_file.json"
         {
           "name": "sensor",